 - Staubbach Falls

 Staubbach Falls is the waterfall located southwest of the town of Lauterbrunnen, easily spotted by visitors wandering everywhere in town.
 Its water dropping from a 297-meter-high cliff (974 feet) gracefully blessed Lauterbrunnen with a gorgeous view.

 You can see the full beauty of Staubbach Falls during late spring and summer when it is supplied with an immense amount of water coming from the melting ice in the mountains.
 The water strikes hardly on numerous rocks as it drops off the cliff during that time, breaking itself into smaller particles.
 This creates a cloud of liquid dust that sways with the breeze and spectacularly glows when sunlight hits.

 It’s very easy to visit Staubbach Falls.
 When you’re in Lauterbrunnen, just head to the tourism office.
 Follow the road south.
-After walking for 10 minutes, you must have arrived at the foot of Staubbach Falls.
+After walking for 10 minutes, you will arrive at the foot of Staubbach Falls.

 Not all waterfalls in Lauterbrunnen are directly seen from the fields.
 Trümmelbach, an underground waterfall located 2.8 kilometers south of the town, is another spectacle for you to discover.
 It also holds the title of Europe’s largest subterranean waterfall – a reason why visit Lauterbrunnen.

 To get to Trümmelbach falls, you can either hike for 40 minutes from the town or hop on bus #141, taking you to the falls’ entrance in just 10 minutes.
 It is recommended to bring a rain jacket as it will be cold and wet on the falls’ viewing platforms.

 At the Trümmelbach falls, you will see 20,000 liters of water cascading per second straight from the melting glaciers in Eiger, Monch, and Jungfrau.
 The tremendous amount of water crashes onto the rocks, creating thrilling thundering sounds that manifest the power of nature.

 Trümmelbach waterfall has 10 viewing platforms connected by tunnels, stairs, and lifts.
 Each has a different view showing the creativity of nature from the eroded rocks.
 Some parts are open, serving as a scenic lookout to the valley.